 Wipes: When one scene ‘wipes’ or moves another scene off the screen.

 Freeze frame: To emphasise a particular frame or image.

 Swish pan: The camera pans rapidly from one character to another in a scene, creating rapid pacing and increasing tempo.

 Here’s the classic fight scene from The Matrix Reloaded, using optical effects to plunge us into the action.

-Here’s the classic opening scene from John Carpenter’s Halloween (1978), where we enter the story from Michael Myers, a young boy who becomes one of the most iconic characters in the history of horror film.
+Here’s the classic opening scene from John Carpenter’s Halloween (1978), where we enter the story of Michael Myers, a young boy who becomes one of the most iconic characters in the history of the horror film.

 Next to the actual photography, editing shots into the order a filmmaker wants is perhaps the most important part of creating a film.
 A group of scenes that are edited together make up the sequence.
 The cut is used to change our attention from one scene to another.
 The joining of one scene with another scene, how scenes follow one another, may seem a simple notion, but the cut in a film is one of the most powerful of the filmmaker’s techniques.

 Creative editing involves cutting scenes so the action flows smoothly.

 - Matching action: We see a character walk to a door, open it, and start to go through to the other side.
 The viewpoint changes to inside the room, and we see the character continue on into the room.
 The action is smooth.
 There is one continuous flow of movement from outside to inside.